petekaroon/CorgiToken-ICO/README.md

 # Corgi Token ICO
-An ERC-20 Token ICO Dapp with implementation from OpenZeppelin's ERC-20 smart contracts.
+An ERC-20 Token ICO Dapp with implementation from [OpenZeppelin](https://openzeppelin.com) ERC-20 smart contracts.
 The project was developed using [Hardhat](https://hardhat.org), with smart contracts written in Solidity.
 The Dapp was tested and deployed to both local and Ropsten test networks.

 > [Link to Demo Video](https://youtu.be/UTTg1AYhQ_Q)